mcrmfc/mcrmfc.github.com/_posts/2012-08-06-cucumber-page-object-global.markdown

 The advantage of the first method is that you only have to do this in a 'base' class which all other objects can inherit from and obtain those methods,  the advantage of the second method is that you could potentially pass in a mock if you wanted to unit test you're page objects (though the value of doing this is debatable and could fill an entire blog post).

-Below is an example base page object which may help get you started, in this example @session is the only variable that couples the step definitions (or Glue) and also acts as a way of storing data that needs to persist across a test run e.g. user.
+Below is an example base class page object which may help get you started.
+In this example @session is an instance of an object which acts as a container for our current page and is the only variable that couples the step definitions (or Glue) it also acts as a way of storing data that needs to persist across a test run e.g. user.

 {% highlight ruby %}